Fikabuffe/FikabuffeSortering/README.md

 3. from fikabuffeSortering-main, go into the "src" folder.

-4(windows).
+4. (windows).
 From "src", type in "java basepackage\Main XXXXXX XXXX -XXX XXX " where the X is any number you wish.

-4(linux terminal) from "src", type in "java basepackage/Main XXX XXX XX -XX " where X is any number you wish.
+4. (linux terminal) from "src", type in "java basepackage/Main XXX XXX XX -XX " where X is any number you wish.

 NOTE - As the terminal/cmd window will tell you, you need to have your java updated to run this